techbelle/the-little-mongodb-book/en/mongodb.markdown

 This does bring up the first thing you should know about MongoDB: its drivers.
 MongoDB has a [number of official drivers](http://docs.mongodb.org/ecosystem/drivers/) for various languages.
 These drivers can be thought of as the various database drivers you are probably already familiar with.
 On top of these drivers, the development community has built more language/framework-specific libraries.
 For example, [MongoMapper](https://github.com/jnunemaker/mongomapper) is a Ruby library which is ActiveRecord-friendly and [Motor](https://motor.readthedocs.io/en/stable/index.html) is an asynchronous Python driver which works with Tornado or asyncio.
 Whether you choose to program directly against the core MongoDB drivers or some higher-level library is up to you.
 I point this out only because many people new to MongoDB are confused as to why there are both official drivers and community libraries - the former generally focuses on core communication/connectivity with MongoDB and the latter with more language and framework-specific implementations.

 As you read through this, I encourage you to play with MongoDB to replicate what I demonstrate as well as to explore questions that you might come up with on your own.
 It's easy to get up and running with MongoDB, so let's take a few minutes now to set things up.
-You'll need to have a MongoDB server running somewhere, as well as a MongoDB client (shell or GUI) running locally.
+You'll need to have a MongoDB server running somewhere, as well as a MongoDB client (CLI or GUI) running locally.

-First, install either MongoDB Shell from [the official page](https://www.mongodb.com/docs/mongodb-shell/) or if you prefer GUI to command line shell, you can use [MongoDB Compass](https://www.mongodb.com/try/download/compass), an open source GUI for MongoDB.
+For the client part, install either MongoDB Shell from [the official page](https://www.mongodb.com/docs/mongodb-shell/) or if you prefer GUI to command line shell, you can use [MongoDB Compass](https://www.mongodb.com/try/download/compass), an open source GUI for MongoDB.
 MongoDB Compass has the shell built-in so you can switch between using GUI and command line as you wish.

-If you don't want to (or can't) install MongoDB server locally, you can sign up for a free MongoDB cluster in [Atlas](https://www.mongodb.com/cloud/atlas) - follow the [getting started directions](https://docs.atlas.mongodb.com/getting-started/) there to connect to your cluster.
+To run the server, if you don't want to (or can't) install MongoDB server locally, you can sign up for a free hosted MongoDB cluster in [Atlas](https://www.mongodb.com/cloud/atlas) - follow the [getting started directions](https://docs.atlas.mongodb.com/getting-started/) there to connect to your cluster.

 If you can run MongoDB locally and prefer to do that, follow instructions for your operating system on the [official installation manual page](https://www.mongodb.com/docs/manual/administration/install-community/).

-Once you have `mongod` running locally, or a connection string to your Atlas MongoDB cluster, connect to it from your MongoDB Shell or Compass.
+Once you have `mongod` running locally or a connection string to your Atlas MongoDB cluster, connect to it from your MongoDB Shell or Compass.

 Try entering `db.version()` at the prompt to make sure everything's working as it should.
 Hopefully you'll see the server version number you connected to.